solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   - (optional) `transactionDetails: <string>` - level of transaction detail to return, either "full", "signatures", or "none".
 If parameter not provided, the default detail level is "full".
   - (optional) `rewards: bool` - whether to populate the `rewards` array.
 If parameter not provided, the default includes rewards.
   - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment); "processed" is not supported.
 If parameter not provided, the default is "finalized".
+  - (optional) `maxSupportedTransactionVersion: <number>` - set the max transaction version to return in responses.
+If the requested block contains a transaction with a higher version, an error will be returned.

 #### Results: